BNP Paribas Arbitrage SA Grows Stock Position in Ameren Co. (NYSE:AEE)

 Analysts Set New Price Targets

 Several research firms have issued reports on AEE.
-Wells Fargo & Company cut their price objective on Ameren from $104.00 to $93.00 and set an “overweight” rating for the company in a research report on Wednesday, October 19th.
-JPMorgan Chase & Co. cut their price objective on Ameren from $111.00 to $93.00 and set an “overweight” rating for the company in a research report on Tuesday, October 18th.
 StockNews.com began coverage on Ameren in a research report on Wednesday, October 12th.
 They issued a “hold” rating for the company.
+BMO Capital Markets increased their price objective on Ameren from $85.00 to $90.00 and gave the stock an “outperform” rating in a research report on Monday, November 7th.
+Wells Fargo & Company cut their price objective on Ameren from $104.00 to $93.00 and set an “overweight” rating for the company in a research report on Wednesday, October 19th.
 Mizuho increased their price objective on Ameren from $92.00 to $98.00 and gave the stock a “neutral” rating in a research report on Monday, September 12th.
 Finally, Guggenheim dropped their price target on Ameren from $99.00 to $84.00 in a research report on Monday, October 24th.
 Five investment analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
 According to data from MarketBeat.com, Ameren currently has an average rating of “Moderate Buy” and a consensus price target of $93.70.

 About Ameren